-Action 2.3.1: Develop design requirements for new development that control runoff into arroyos through use of retention ponds and/or other techniques that control runoff while also allowing for aquifer recharge.
+Action 9B.3.1: County Land Use will coordinate with LCVA to control runoff through use of retention ponds, water harvesting, and/or other techniques while also allowing for aquifer recharge.

-Action 2.3.2: Review all road projects that may affect run-off in the La Cienega and Santa Fe River watersheds and Planning Area such as the Arroyo de Los Chamisas, Arroyo Calabasas, Arroyo Hondo and the Santa Fe River.
+Action 9B.3.2: County Sustainability and County Planning will coordinate with LCVA to review all roadways and future roadway projects that affect run-off in the La Cienega and Santa Fe River watersheds and Planning Area such as the Arroyo de Los Chamisos, Arroyo Calabasas, Arroyo Hondo and the Santa Fe River to minimize instances of flooding in the planning area and reduce the instances and hazards associated with flash flooding.

+Action 9B.3.3 LCVA will work with the County to apply for funds to conduct a drainage study in the Planning Area to develop engineered solutions and recommendations on ways to address flooding off of roadways and during storms.

-Strategy 2.4: Enhance water quality and quantity in the Santa Fe River.
+Strategy 9B.4: Enhance water quality and quantity in the Santa Fe River.

-Action 2.4.1: Seek to develop a joint information sharing and dissemination program that allows for periodic review of the City's Wastewater treatment facility operations and reports.
+Action 9B.4.1: LCVA will seek to develop cooperative agreements to allow for joint information sharing and dissemination program that allows for periodic review of the City's Wastewater treatment facility operations and reports.
 This will be designed to allow for greater communication and cooperation between the City, the County, NMED and County residents regarding facility operations' impacts on the community at large and the communities of the planning area.
 Issues of concern to the community include but are not limited to facility design and potential for spills, reliable supplies for power generation and emergency back-ups, sludge treatment and storage capacity, and sludge field injection practices and potentials for water contamination.
 The goal of this action is to get the above parties to investigate means to formalize such a cooperative program through development of cooperative agreements between the various parties and agencies.

-Action 2.4.2: Monitor to ensure that quantity and quality of effluent flows from the City's wastewater treatment plant are sufficient, based on the best available data, to meet the needs of downstream water users and in recognizing priority water rights of downstream users, once established.
+Action 9B.4.2: The City of Santa Fe will Monitor to ensure that quantity and quality of effluent flows from the City's wastewater treatment plant are sufficient, based on the best available data, to meet the needs of downstream water users and in recognizing priority water rights of downstream users, once established.

-Action 2.4.3: Develop a study of best management practices to ensure quality of water, wildlife habitat and beneficial use of water resources along the Santa Fe River in the planning area.
+Action 9B.4.3: LCVA will coordinate with entities such as the Santa Fe Watershed Association to develop a study of best management practices to ensure quality of water, wildlife habitat and beneficial use of water resources along the Santa Fe River in the planning area.

 Community Services